 Whether the level is beginner (where we work more on the basics and having fun with music) or advanced (extremely detailed work on areas including technical awareness, musical interpretation etc) I do my utmost to engage and inspire the student.

-I teach from both North London and Hemel Hempstead.
+I teach from my home in Hemel Hempstead, Hertfordshire.
 If you are interested in having a consultation lesson with me, please use the contact page of the website.